ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

   avalanche transaction sign testsubnet --input-tx-filepath partiallySigned.txt
 ```

-CLI ask the user to use another ledger, ledger 1 in this case which contains the address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` to continue the signing process with `transaction sign` command.
+CLI asks the user to use another ledger, ledger 1 in this case which contains the address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af` to continue the signing process with `transaction sign` command.

 ## Sign and commit the chain creation tx with the transaction commands

 ### Ledger 1

 Connect ledger 1 device, unblock it, and run the Avalanche Ledger Application, as described in [How to use Ledger](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche) (up to and including point 4).
-Remind that Ledger 1 does not need to have funds, will used to provide subnet auth only, not to pay fees.
+Remember that Ledger 1 does not need to have funds, nd will be used to provide subnet auth only, not to pay fees.

-When using CLI, it should recognice the ledger and use the associated address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af`
+When using CLI, it should recognize the ledger and use the associated address `P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af`
 as the one to do the second signature of the tx.

 ### Issue the command to sign the tx

-Transaction in partiallySigned.txt will be recognized as mainnet one, and so ledger will be user automatically
+Transaction in partiallySigned.txt will be recognized as `Mainnet` one, and so ledger will be used automatically
 for signing.
-In fuji case, the user will be prompted to choose signing mechanism.
+In the `Fuji` case, the user will be prompted to choose the signing mechanism.

 ```
 avalanche transaction sign testsubnet --input-tx-filepath partiallySigned.txt